riboflavin/test-framer-sync/compare/otter-ai-vs-fathom.md

 ---
 type: comparison
-title:  Avoma vs. Otter.ai  Which should you choose?
+title:  Otter.ai vs. Fathom  Which should you choose?
-description: Comparing Avoma and Otter.ai to help you choose the best transcription tool.
-Explore features, pricing, and an alternative option, Circleback.
+description: Comparing Otter.ai and Fathom to help you decide which transcription tool suits your needs.
+Explore Circleback as an additional option.
 ---

 # Otter.ai vs. Fathom – Which should you choose?